aridoza/foundational-java/garbage-collection/README.md

 -Xmx allocates the maximum heap size.
 ```

-For example, the following will allocate an initial memory of 10 GB and will increase that to 100 GB:
+For example, the following will allocate an initial memory of 10 GB and increase that to 100 GB:

 ```java
 java -Xms10g -Xmx100g MyCode